-Hasegawa M, Nonaka T, Masuda-Suzukake M. (2016) "α-Synuclein: Experimental Pathology " Cold Spring Harb Perspect Med.
+Shimozawa A, Ono M, Takahara D, Tarutani A, Imura S, Masuda-Suzukake M, Higuchi M, Yanai K, Hisanaga SI, and Hasegawa M. (2017) "Propagation of pathological α-synuclein in marmoset brain."
+Acta.
+Neuropathol.
+Commun.
+5:12.
+Hasegawa M, Nonaka T, and Masuda-Suzukake M. (2016) "α-Synuclein: Experimental Pathology."
+Cold Spring Harb Perspect Med.
 6. pii: a024273.
-Shimozawa A, Ono M, Takahara D, Tarutani A, Imura S, Masuda-Suzukake M, Higuchi M, Yanai K, Hisanaga SI, Hasegawa M .
-(2017) "Propagation of pathological α -synuclein in marmoset brain.
-Acta Neuropathol Commun.
-5,12.
-Tarutani A, Suzuki G, Shimozawa A, Nonaka T, Akiyama H, Hisanaga S, Hasegawa M. (2016) "The Effect of Fragmented Pathogenic α-Synuclein Seeds on Prion-like Propagation."
-J Biol Chem 291, 18675-18688.
-Tanaka Y, Nonaka T, Suzuki G, Kametani F, Hasegawa M .
-(2016) "Gainof-function profilin 1 mutations linked to familial amyotrophic lateral sclerosis cause seed-dependent intracellular TDP-43 aggregation."
-Hum Mol Genet 25, 1420-1433 .
-Shimonaka S, Nonaka T, Suzuki G, Hisanaga S, Hasegawa M. (2016) "Templated Aggregation of TAR DNA-binding Protein of 43 kDa (TDP-43) by Seeding with TDP-43 Peptide Fibrils."
-J Biol Chem 291, 8896-8907.
-Taniguchi-Watanabe S, Arai T, Kametani F, Nonaka T, Masuda- Suzukake M, Tarutani A, Murayama S, Saito Y, Arima K, Yoshida M, Akiyama H, Robinson A, Mann D, Iwatsubo T, Hasegawa M. (2016) "Biochemical classification of tauopathies by immunoblot, protein sequence and mass spectrometric analyses of sarkosyl-insoluble and trypsin-resistant tau."
-Acta Neuropathol 131, 267-280.
+Tarutani A, Suzuki G, Shimozawa A, Nonaka T, Akiyama H, Hisanaga S, and Hasegawa M. (2016) "The Effect of Fragmented Pathogenic α-Synuclein Seeds on Prion-like Propagation."
+J. Biol.
+Chem.
+291:18675-18688.
+Tanaka Y, Nonaka T, Suzuki G, Kametani F, and Hasegawa M. (2016) "Gain-of-function profilin 1 mutations linked to familial amyotrophic lateral sclerosis cause seed-dependent intracellular TDP-43 aggregation."
+Hum.
+Mol.
+Genet.
+25:1420-1433.
+Shimonaka S, Nonaka T, Suzuki G, Hisanaga S, and Hasegawa M. (2016) "Templated Aggregation of TAR DNAbinding Protein of 43 kDa (TDP-43) by Seeding with TDP-43 Peptide Fibrils."
+J. Biol.
+Chem.
+291:8896-8907.
+Taniguchi-Watanabe S, Arai T, Kametani F, Nonaka T, Masuda-Suzukake M, Tarutani A, Murayama S, Saito Y, Arima K, Yoshida M, Akiyama H, Robinson A, Mann D, Iwatsubo T, and Hasegawa M. (2016) "Biochemical classification of tauopathies by immunoblot, protein sequence and mass spectrometric analyses of sarkosyl-insoluble and trypsin-resistant tau."
+Acta.
+Neuropathol.
+131: 267-280.
 Project Leader Masato Hasegawa Dementia Research Project Prion-like propagation of tau, α-synuclein and TDP-43 in neurodegenerative diseases Neurodegenerative diseases are characterized by progressive degeneration of subsets of neurons and gliosis.
-Many of the diseases are accompanied with intracellular amyloid-like protein pathologies, such as tau in Alzheimer's disease (AD), α -synuclein in dementia with Lewy bodies (DLB) and TDP-43 in amyotrophic lateral sclerosis (ALS) and frontotemporal dementias (FTLD).
+Many of the diseases are accompanied with intracellular amyloid-like protein pathologies, such as tau in Alzheimer's disease (AD), $\alpha$ -synuclein in dementia with Lewy bodies (DLB) and TDP-43 in amyotrophic lateral sclerosis (ALS) and frontotemporal dementias (FTLD).
 Importantly, the distributions and spread of these proteins are closely correlated with clinical presentation and disease progression.
-However, little attention had been given to the questions of why these diseases are progressive, and why the pathologies spread to different brain regions during the course of the diseases.
+However, little attention had been given to the questions of why these diseases are progressive, and why the pathologies spread to different brain regions during the course of the

 "Emerging evidence indicates that intracellular amyloid-like proteins have prion-like properties and propagate from cell to cell by converting normal proteins into abnormal forms.
-We are trying to elucidate the molecular mechanisms of 'prion-like propagation of these proteins."
-We have been investigating these intracellular abnormal proteins in brains of patients, proteinchemically using LC/MS/MS, immuno-histochemically with specific antibodies and ultrastructuraly.
+We are trying to elucidate the molecular mechanisms of 'prion-like propagation of these proteins." diseases.We have been investigating these intracellular abnormal proteins in brains of patients, proteinchemically using LC/MS/MS, immuno-histochemically with specific antibodies and ultrastructuraly.
 And we found that all of these proteins are accumulated in brains of patients as fibrous or filamentous forms in hyperphosphorylated and partially ubiquitinated states.

-Schematic diagrams of human tau, α-synuclein and TDP-43.
+Schematic diagrams of human tau, $\alpha$ -synuclein and TDP-43.